 Come along for the ride

-But I am so excited.
-I am like a small child waiting for Christmas.
-And I make no apologies for it.
-So often in this life, things seem like a chore, something we need to do.
+Often in life, things seem like a chore, something we need to do.
 And it’s not often that as adults we can feel like this.

-So we have a lot to do.
-And like I do when I travel, I am creating plans.
+We have a lot to do.
+Like I do when I travel, I am creating plans.

 For now though here’s what we are going to do to prepare for the big move:

-But how nice to be living a life that feels like a holiday.
-That is the plan.
-AND I am excited for friends and family to come and stay with us.
+I am excited about friends and family to come and stay with us.
 It will give me a chance to play tour guide.

 And I want to invite you on our journey as we move to a new life at a different pace and discover new places.
 And maybe by joining me on our journey, you will want to discover it the Blue Mountains for yourself and come on a holiday.
 Make sure you look us up if you do.